 3 things I wish I’d known before the pandemic hit

-What were you doing one year ago?
+What were you doing two years ago?

 But apparently, the universe had other plans.

 Since we passed the two year mark, I’ve been reflecting on the last years and wanted to share some of my thoughts.

 Here are three things I wish I’d known before the pandemic started.